Endometrial ablation: Procedure

 After the ablation procedure is complete, any concomitant procedures that patients have opted for will also be completed.
 A common procedure after endometrial ablation is IUD insertion, as effective contraception following endometrial ablation is highly recommended.
 Other concomitant procedures may include myomectomy and/or tubal ligation.

 Endometrial ablation is often an outpatient procedure that does not require an overnight hospital stay.
 Patients may experience cramping, vaginal discharge, and/or urinary changes during the recovery process.

 Technique

-A number of treatment options are available, all of which work by inserting tools into the cervix to destroy the ablate the endometrium.
+Several treatment options are available, all of which work by inserting tools into the cervix to destroy the ablate the endometrium.
 Commonly used ablation systems include: